-In this month’s podcast, our moderator and former BBC World News presenter Nisha Pillai talks to Beatriz Sánchez, Region Head for the Americas and Member of the Executive Board at Julius Baer, and Esteban Polidura, Head of Advisory and Products for the Americas, about how the pandemic has raised consumer awareness and commitment to buying ethically and sustainably – changes in behavior that experts believe are likely to endure long after the pandemic.
+In this podcast, our moderator and former BBC World News presenter Nisha Pillai talks to Beatriz Sánchez, Region Head for the Americas and Member of the Executive Board at Julius Baer, and Esteban Polidura, Head of Advisory and Products for the Americas, about how the pandemic has raised commitment to ethical and sustainable consumption – which experts believe will endure long after the pandemic.

 How do you want to live your life?
 It may sound a like a somewhat philosophical question, but individuals around the world are recognising that the planet can no longer support continued current rates of consumption.
 More and more consumers are balancing their buying decisions with their social, environmental and political convictions.
 This began with the millennials, but the baton has definitely been passed on to other generations.
 Material possessions are no longer the ultimate goal.
 Today’s consumers prefer to spend in a more measured, sustainable, and responsible way.

 How did the pandemic change the consumer commitment to, and awareness of, buying ethically and sustainably over the last year?
 Is the society in general more committed to conscious consumption?
 Our Think Tank Podcast explains.

 Listen to the podcast

 Click on the player below to listen to the conversation:

 Is conscious consumption the new normal?